sandokanCat/open-utils/README.md

 ## ⚠️ Disclaimer

 > All tools and APIs in this repo are provided "as is", without warranties.
 Use at your own risk.
-Ideal for personal, educational, and professional projects.
+Intended for personal, educational, and professional use.